medusajs/medusa/docs/content/advanced/backend/services/overview.md

 ## What are Services

-Services in Medusa represent bundled helper methods that you want to use across your server.
-By convention, they represent a certain entity or functionality in your server.
+Services in Medusa represent bundled helper methods that you want to use across your backend.
+By convention, they represent a certain entity or functionality in your backend.

 For example, you can use Medusa’s `productService` to get the list of products, as well as perform other functionalities related to products.
 There’s also an `authService` that provides functionalities like authenticating customers and users.

-Custom services are TypeScript or JavaScript files located in the `src/services` directory of your Medusa Server installation.
+Custom services are TypeScript or JavaScript files located in the `src/services` directory of your Medusa Backend installation.
 Each service should be a class that extends the `TransactionBaseService` class from the core Medusa package `@medusajs/medusa`.

 Each file you create in `src/services` should hold one service and export it.